Date: Saturday, December 7, 2019

 Come join me for this photography workshop that will cover both sunset and after dark photography around the city’s downtown core.
 This workshop is geared towards those just starting out with nighttime photography, but photographers of all skill levels are welcome.
 If you don’t need any instruction, but just want to photograph the city with a group, feel free to come along.

-Since we will be shooting the city one night after Light Up Night, we will gear our after sunset time towards shooting the great holiday decorations in downtown Pittsburgh.
+Since we will be shooting the city during the holiday season, we will structure out after sunset time towards shooting the great holiday decorations in downtown Pittsburgh.
 This will create unique shots of Pittsburgh that you can only get this time of the year.

 During the workshop, we’ll talk about the proper settings for both sunset and after dark photography, different techniques that you can use to get properly exposed images, how to photograph light trails, and much more.
 We’ll shoot the riverfront, the downtown core, and get some skyline shots as well.